Bad Ways to Die (A Writer's Guide)

-As an amateur writer, I am always trying to come up with interesting ways to kill or injure someone in my stories.
-I have found that unless you have a list you can turn to, coming up with different methods of dying on the spot is almost impossible.
+There is no shortage of bad ways to die in life, so coming up with a list of the worst ways to die should be an easy exercise, but you'll quickly find out that most of the top methods are always similar.
+As an amateur writer, I'm always trying to come up with interesting ways to kill or injure someone in my stories, and unless you have a list you can turn to, coming up with different methods of dying on the spot is almost impossible.
 You can always highlight a death scene you're not sure about, but sometimes a key death scene can completely change the tone or ending of your tale; that's why I don't like to change them (unless I'm doing a complete re-write).

 What do you find interesting about death scenes?

-- Bitten By Poisonous Snake (When Head Has Been Cut Off): Many people don't realize that even if you cut off the head of a snake it can still bite you if you handle or brush up against it (reflex).
-None of the potency of the poison is lost just because a snake is dead, so be wary if someone is throwing snake heads at you.
+- Bitten by Poisonous Snake (When Head Has Been Cut Off): Many people don't realize that even if you cut off the head of a snake it can still bite you if you handle or brush up against it (reflex).
+None of the potency of the poison is lost just because a snake is dead, so be wary if someone is throwing snake heads at you, because death by snakebite is a bad way to die.

-- Drowning In A Vat Of Milk: Some say that drowning is actually a peaceful way to go after the initial shock of having no air to breathe.
+- Drowning in a Vat of Milk: Some say that drowning is actually a peaceful way to go after the initial shock of having no air to breathe.
 Drowning in a bunch of milk would provide a very interesting visual over drowning in a clear liquid like water.
+Where would this drowning happen, you ask... at a diary farm?

 - Stepping on a Pebble: Ordinarily not a serious injury, but if you're a construction worker twenty stories up, walking around barefoot because you just bought new boots and your feet are sore, you may have a problem if you lose your balance.
 Imagine the headline "Worker Falls To Death Because Of Pebble".
 Look out below!